The Battle of the Water Futures: Problem Description

 \subsubsection{Water Sources}

 }

 Water sources represent the entire process of water abstraction and treatment consolidated at a single location.
-Each source has a nominal production capacity which represents a hard limit on the amount of water that can be delivered in any 24-hour window.
+Each source has a nominal production capacity which represents a hard limit on the amount of water that can be delivered throughout any consecutive 24-hour window.

 In the BWF, three macro-types of water sources are modelled: groundwater, surface water, and desalination.
-The main trade-off is that groundwater sources are generally smaller (\textless{} 30 \(Mm^3/year\)) and cheaper to operate, as the water has higher quality and requires less treatment.
-Surface water treatment plants and desalination plants are generally much larger (30-60 \(Mm^3/year\)) but are considerably more expensive and energy-intensive to run.
+The main trade-off is that groundwater sources are generally smaller (\textless{} 25 \(Mm^3/year\)) and cheaper to operate, as the water has higher quality and requires less treatment.
+Surface water treatment plants and desalination plants are generally much larger (30-45 \(Mm^3/year\)) but are considerably more expensive and energy-intensive to run.
 Moreover, surface water sources differ as they are affected by climate conditions; specifically, low inflows within rivers could temporarily shut down treatment plants downstream (effectively reducing their capacity to zero for those days).
 Instead, groundwater sources have an extraction permit (expressed in \(m^3\) per year).
 This is not a hard physical constraint such as the nominal production capacity, but rather a ``soft'' legislative constraint checked by the government at the end of each year.
 This penalty effectively represents compensation for the hydrological displacement affecting farmers and natural areas due to the overextraction.
 The fine amount is set by law and can therefore change at any time based on political decisions.
+The displacement thresholds for the application of the fine are presented in Table~\ref{tbl:gwsources-permit-violation}.

-The cost of water production at every source is a combination of four components:
+The cost of water production at every source \(s\) is a combination of four components: